s-h-a-d-o-w/node-native-dialog/README.md

 # node-dialog

-**PRs for macOS/Linux welcome!** (It's fine if you can't implement all the same icon or button types)
+**PRs for macOS/Linux welcome!** (see [Contributing](#contributing))

 Display a native dialog from your Node.js app.
+The difference to e.g. [`dialog`](https://github.com/tomas/dialog) is that this does not spawn a separate process for showing the dialog.

+Because of this, it also lends itself better to be used in apps that make use of packaging with tools like [pkg](https://github.com/zeit/pkg).

 ![node-dialog Screenshot](assets/screenshots/node-dialog-win32.png?raw=true)